10 Best Payroll Companies Shortlist

 Cons:

-- No pricing publicly available
+- Limited publicly available customer reviews

 Homebase offers full-service payroll with built-in time tracking and scheduling, designed for hourly teams and small businesses.
 It’s especially useful for businesses that want to streamline timecards, automate payroll runs, and stay compliant—all from a mobile-friendly platform.